nikitaivochkin/nikitaivochkin.github.io/_posts/2019-01-25-what-ive-achieved.md

 ### About problems.
 As I've already said I'm learning seriously only on Hexlet now and I noticed one not very pleasant tendantion.
 I don't have all understanding after any course.
 I was solving quite complicated tasks (like [this one](https://ru.hexlet.io/challenges/js_sequences_queens) and [this one](https://ru.hexlet.io/challenges/js_sequences_hierarchy)) and I've never looked teacher's solution before I get my own solution.
 Maybe I need to try return to these thems later?
 I'll do so.

+### About English.
+In one article about learning English I found this [YouTube channel](https://www.youtube.com/channel/UC_J8gecUO4gsesLXbXfjnNg).
+With this channel's help I upped my English almost till Intermideate.
+Also last summer my wife and I during three mounth were visiting English classes.
+Last autumn I opened [Italki](https://www.italki.com) for me.
+There my teacher [Alex](https://beta.italki.com/teacher/4630981) (from Mexico) and I were spending great time.
+It was just conversational practice but so useful and fun.
+I recomend everyone to try lessons with Alex ;)

 ### About life.

 During this time I began to watch on things differently.
 Maybe I grew up and understood at last that I need.
 I don't know how can I explain it ;)